What Is CMAF? (Update)

 Have these been achieved?
 Yes-ish.

 CMAF will streamline server efficiency for serving most endpoints.
-And in recent demos, this new alternative enables sub-one-second latency.
+And in recent demos, this new alternative enables sub-three-second latency.